-For the incoming students of Spring 2021, the FDU writing faculty have developed a Writing Placement Survey to collect students’ feedback regarding your past experiences with reading, writing, and study skills.
-Information collected from the survey will be used only for the purposes of placement into writing and/or reading courses which will optimize your success during your first semester at FDU.
+For the incoming students of Fall 2021, the FDU writing faculty have developed a Writing Placement Survey to collect students’ feedback regarding their past experiences with reading, writing, and study skills.
+Information collected from the survey will be used only for the purposes of placement into the appropriate writing and/or reading course to optimize their success during the first semester at FDU.

-If you have either not taken the SAT or ACT test or if you have not submitted your scores, you will be required to submit a writing sample/essay.
-Once you begin the survey, you will not be able to exit and return, so be sure that you have enough time to complete it before you begin.
-It is a good idea to make sure that you will have a quiet, uninterrupted workspace for the time needed.
-All pertinent information (including the survey link and information about submitting the writing sample/survey) will be sent to your student FDU email address.
-If you do not have an FDU email address, call us at (973) 443-8538.
+Students also will be required to submit a writing sample/essay.
+Once the survey begins, students will not be able to exit and return to the essay, so they should be sure that they have enough time to complete it before they begin.
+It is a good idea to have a quiet, uninterrupted workspace for the time needed.
+All pertinent information (including the survey link and information about submitting the writing sample/survey) will be sent to students’ FDU email address.

 On the first day of College Writing and College Reading courses, students will be given diagnostic assessments to confirm the accuracy of their course placements.

-What should I study to prepare for the math placement assessment?
+What should I study to prepare for the Accuplacer placement assessments?

-Is there a deadline to take the placement assessment?
+Is there a deadline to take the Accuplacer placement assessments?

 What if I require testing accommodations due to a disability?

-The math assessments are timed, so students with documented disabilities who require testing accommodations must contact Disability Support Services at (973) 443-8079 at least two weeks prior to their scheduled assessment.
+Students with documented disabilities who require testing accommodations must contact Disability Support Services at 973-443-8079 at least two weeks prior to their scheduled assessment.

 Students who are accepted into the Regional Center for Learning Disabilities program and who will be receiving academic adjustments/accommodations from that office must contact the Regional Center office (973-443-8981) and ask them to send a list of approved accommodations to firstname.lastname@example.org.